Many or all companies we feature compensate us. Compensation and editorial

 If you’re looking to get approved for a home equity line of credit (HELOC) but are worried your credit score or income won’t make the cut, you may be considering adding a cosigner to strengthen your application.
 But can you have a cosigner on a HELOC?

-The short answer is: it’s possible, but very difficult.
-Most major lenders don’t allow true cosigners who aren’t on your property’s title and mortgage.
-But don’t lose hope.
-We spoke to mortgage specialists at several major banks and online lenders to determine which ones allow cosigners and which don’t.
+The short answer is: It’s possible.
+Many major lenders don’t allow true cosigners who aren’t on your property’s title and mortgage.
+We spoke to mortgage specialists at several major banks and online lenders to find the ones that allow cosigners—and others that allow co-applicants.

 Advertisement